lindenb/jvarkit/docs/MakeMiniBam.md

       Default: <empty string>
     -x, --extend
       Extend the positions by 'x' bases.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 5000
     --filter